Sexual economics: Pornography

-There is a big difference between men and women on the topic of their personal use and acceptance of pornography.
-It is shown in many research papers that men are more likely to view pornography compared to women, the most obvious evidence is that there are more male users on pornography websites than female users.
-Pornhub, as one of the biggest pornography websites in the world, reported of the year at the end of 2019.
-There were 32% female users in 2019, while 68% of Pornhub users were male, which means the number of male users was two times more than female users worldwide.
-Therefore, at least watching sex is more attractive to men than women based on the data derived.
+In some countries, there is a significant difference between men and women in the consumption of pornography.
+Some researchers have attempted to provide evidence for sexual differences in libido by pointing out that men are more likely to view pornography compared to women, and there are more male users on pornography websites than female users.
+Pornhub, as one of the biggest pornography websites in the world, reported of the year at the end of 2019 that there were 32% female users in 2019, while 68% of Pornhub users were male, which means the number of male users was two times more than female users worldwide.
+While at first blush this finding seems to promote the universality of sexual economics, those using the pornography argument for higher male libido as compared to women typically neglect to mention that there is significant variation between countries, with some nations having significantly more female than male Pornhub users, as well as the fact that even in western nations, the gap is closing rapidly.
+They also struggle to account for the huge female overrepresentation in non-visual forms of erotica, such as erotic novels.

-Porn stars

-Porn stars are people who perform sex acts in front of cameras for pornographic videos/movies.
-Female porn stars enter the industry for many different reasons, such as being repressed for a long time and wanting to abreact via this job.
-Receiving a satisfying pay after each movie ($390-$1950 for female actor) is also one of the attractive factors for entering the pornography industry.

-However, health care for porn stars is in a lack of security and in some porn women are degraded and used in some scenes.
-Women in porn can become dehumanized and treated as objects, abused, broken and discarded at the end.
-Therefore, even in commercial sexual culture, sexism and misogynist violence still exist in today's society.